az-digital/az_quickstart/README.md

 ### Visual Changes included in Patch Releases

 Visual changes in patch releases will be avoided when possible.
-Visual changes will only be included when they fix a critical issue and cannot wait until the next minor release.
+Visual changes will only be included when they fix a critical issue and cannot wait until the next minor (or major) release.